rakzcs/cookbook/bread/focaccia.md

 6. **Dimpling and Topping:** Preheat oven to 220C/430F.
 Drizzle olive oil on the dough and dimple it gently.
 Sprinkle with flaky sea salt and add toppings.

 7. **Baking:** Bake for 18-22 minutes at 220C/430F on the lowest rack.
 Let it cool for a few minutes in the pan, then transfer to a cooling rack.

-8. **Serving:** Optionally, top with more olive oil.
-Let cool for at least 15-20 minutes before cutting.

-### Notes on Freezing Focaccia

-- Best enjoyed fresh, but can be stored in foil and reheated in the oven.
-- Can be frozen and reheated at 200C/395F for about 15 minutes.

-### Notes on Flour, Equipment, and Yeast

-- **Flour:** Use high-protein white bread flour.
-Adjust water if using all-purpose flour.
-- **Equipment:** A digital kitchen scale, large mixing bowl, baking tray, and dough scraper are recommended.
-- **Yeast:** Instant yeast is preferred.
-If using dry active yeast, allow it to bloom with warm water and honey before use.